DynamicsAndNeuralSystems/feature-mediated-dependency-detection/README.md

 ### Applying the method on a pair of time series

-You can use the function `detect_dependency_with_catch22()` to infer feature-driven dependencies between a source time series and a target time series using the feature-based Transfer Entropy approach.
+You can use the function `detect_dependency_with_catch22()` from `src.R` to infer feature-driven dependencies between a source time series and a target time series using the feature-based Transfer Entropy approach.
 The function computes Catch22 features for the source series and evaluates the transfer entropy (TE) from each feature to the target.
+Note that you will need to run `setup.R` before running this function to call all the libraries required and initilize a JIDT object needed for TE calculation.

 #### Function